lawrencexu/cyclic-dependency-test/readme.md

-The highwheel maven plugin is not able to detect the package level while Intellij is.
+The highwheel maven plugin is not able to detect the package level cyclic dependencies in this project while Intellij is.

 Here is what Intellij shows: